-Few places in the British Isles can boast three courses, let alone three Top 100 courses, but then, there's only one Gleneagles.
-James Braid was the master architect behind the King's and Queen's but the PGA Centenary is the course that Jack Nicklaus built with Ron Kirby, so it goes without saying that this is an American-styled layout.
+Few places in Britain can boast three courses, let alone three nationally ranked Top 100 courses, but then, there's only one Gleneagles.
+James Braid and C.K.
+Hutchison were the master architects behind the King's and Queen's but the PGA Centenary is the course that Jack Nicklaus built with Ron Kirby, so it goes without saying that this is an American-styled layout.

 The PGA Centenary (formerly known as the Monarch) opened for play in 1993 and it's a big stadium course.
-In fact, it's the longest inland course in Scotland, measuring a nearly 7,300 yards from the back tees.
+In fact, it's the longest inland course in Scotland, measuring nearly 7,300 yards from the back tees.
 There are five tee boxes to choose from, so select carefully to ensure maximum enjoyment.
 We're not buggy lovers, but there are some long walks between the greens and tees.
-If the PGA Centenary is your second round of the day at Gleneagles, a buggy comes highly recommended.
+If the PGA Centenary is your second round of the day at Gleneagles, a cart comes highly recommended.

 “The finest parcel of land in the world I have ever been given to work with,” was how Jack Nicklaus described the rolling moorland.
 This is Nicklaus's first and only design project in Scotland and he's done a fine understated job.
 Only a couple of holes feature water hazards, and these are for practical, irrigation reasons rather than for effect.
 The PGA Centenary definitely complements, but also contrasts markedly with the King's and Queen's.
 The usual Nicklaus features are in place – huge undulating greens, bold bunkering and, of course, a number of risk and reward holes.